 DEFINITIONS OF COURSE MODALITIES

-- In-Person – A course delivered in face-to-face meetings on campus.
+- In-Person – A course that is taken through face-to-face meetings on campus.
+Students will be expected to attend all in-person sessions on campus.

-- In-Person with Classroom Connect – A course delivered simultaneously in face-to-face meetings on campus and through video conferencing (Zoom).
+- In-Person with Classroom Connect – A course that is taken through face-to-face meetings on campus but that allows some exceptions for students who cannot attend in person to attend through video conferencing (Zoom).
+Permission to attend through Zoom is required from the professor.

-- Online Synchronous – A course delivered through an internet platform such as Moravian College's LMS, Canvas, with live, real-time video conferencing sessions on specific days and times.
+- Online Synchronous – A course that is taken through an internet platform such as Moravian College's LMS, Canvas, with live, real-time video conferencing sessions on specific days and times.
+There are no in-person sessions.
+Faculty will organize live, online sessions that students are expected to attend.

 - Online Asynchronous – A course delivered through an internet platform such as Moravian College's LMS, Canvas, with no live, real-time video conferencing sessions.